wlans/MMM-Sensibo/README.md

 - **Real-Time Thermostat Data**: Fetches and displays the current target temperature, fan level, mode, and room name for each thermostat linked to your Sensibo account.
 - **View Toggle (Grid/List)**: Switch between a grid or list view directly on the MagicMirror interface.
 You can set the default view in the module’s configuration.
 - **Customizable Icons**: Specify custom Font Awesome icons for different room types in the configuration, or fall back to the default icons if none are provided.
+- **Dual Temperature Display**: Choose to display temperatures in Fahrenheit, Celsius, or both (dual mode), allowing users to view readings in their preferred unit.

 #### Installation